muratsplat/multilang/README.md

 A Laravel extension is make be easy to CRUD ORM proccess for multi languages contents.

+!!
+The development of this project is discontinued !!

 ##Requiretments

 - PHP >=5.4 or HHVM lastest